-The University of Arkansas at Little Rock (UALR) invites applications and nominations for the position of Dean of the William H. Bowen School of Law.
-The School of Law seeks a dean who will help the school build on its achievements and take the next steps forward.Â The dean of the School of Law provides leadership in all aspects of its operation and supports and maintains the law schoolâ€™s mission.Â Reporting to the provost, the dean works collaboratively with the other deans, the provost, and the chancellor to develop and implement the law schoolâ€™s and Universityâ€™s strategic plans and other institutional goals.Â The law school has dedicated tuition and state funding, as well as substantial budget and fiscal autonomy from the University.
+The University of Arkansas at Little Rock (UA Little Rock) invites nominations for the position of Dean of the William H. Bowen School of Law.
+The School of Law seeks a dean to build on the school’s achievements under former Dean Michael Hunter Schwartz and move the law school forward.

+The dean of the School of Law provides leadership in all aspects of the school’s operation.
+The dean reports to the provost and works collaboratively with the University’s other deans, the provost, and the chancellor to develop and implement the law school’s and University’s strategic plans and institutional goals.
+The law school has dedicated tuition and state funding, as well as substantial budget and fiscal autonomy from the University.

-The successful dean candidate will be expected to:
+The successful dean candidate will:

-- Build on the unique advantages of the Bowen Schoolâ€™s location in Little Rock.
+- Build on the unique advantages of the Bowen School’s location in Little Rock.

 - Raise the state, national, and international profile of the law school.

 - Represent the law school before the university, alumni, the legislature, and other outside entities.

 - Lead major fund-raising efforts, focusing on developing significant sources of private funds and building on existing endowments.

 - Enhance the sense of community among faculty, students, administrators, and staff.

 - Support the law school’s commitment to diversity.